How to Install Transmission on Fedora 40 or 39 Linux

 flatpak remote-modify --enable flathub

-Executing the above, Flatpak is now ready to interact with Flathub, paving the way for software downloads and installations, with the Transmission client being our primary target.
+After executing the above, Flatpak is ready to interact with Flathub, paving the way for software downloads and installations.
+Our primary target is the Transmission client.

 Install Transmission Client via Flatpak